This post was updated on November 8, 2017 to reflect information from Workout Anytime’s 2017 FDD (Item 7).

 - property damage: $2,000,000 each accident

-- You must also purchase workers’ compensation and automobile liability insurance as may be required by your state’s laws.
+- You must also purchase surety bonds, workers’ compensation, and automobile liability insurance as may be required by your state’s laws.

-- You must provide a Certificate of Insurance to the franchisor on an annual basis.
-The policies must name the franchisor as an additional insured party.
+- All policies must name the franchisor as an additional insured party.
+You must provide a Certificate of Insurance to the franchisor on an annual basis.

 13. Additional Funds: $20,000 to $30,000